-(Mark One)

-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended June 30, 2013

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

-For the transition period from

-Commission file number: 001-33277

-SYNTA PHARMACEUTICALS CORP.

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization)

-45 Hartwell Avenue Lexington, Massachusetts (Address of principal executive offices)

-02421 (Zip Code)

-Registrant's telephone number, including area code: (781) 274-8200

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🖾 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer $\Box$

-Non-accelerated filer (Do not check if a smaller reporting company)

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-As of July 26, 2013, the registrant had 69,059,083 shares of common stock outstanding.

-Accelerated filer $\boxtimes$

-Smaller reporting company $\Box$

-04-3508648 (I.R.S.
-Employer Identification No.)
+(Mark One) ■ QUARTERLY REPORT PURSUANT TO SECTIO ACT OF 1934 N 13 OR 15(d) OF THE SECURITIES EXCHANGE For the quarterly period en ded September 30, 2013 OR ☐ TRANSITION REPORT PURSUANT TO SECTIO ACT OF 1934 N 13 OR 15(d) OF THE SECURITIES EXCHANGE For the transition per riod from to Commission file nur mber: 001-33277 SYNTA PHARMAC (Exact name of registrant as Delaware 04-3508648 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 45 Hartwell Avenue Lexington, Massachusetts (Address of principal executive offices) 02421 (Zip Code) Registrant's telephone number, incl uding area code.
+(781) 274-8200 Indicate by check mark whether the registrant (1) has filed all reports required to the preceding 12 months (or for such shorter period that the registrant was require for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically and po be submitted and posted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of thi registrant was required to submit and post such files).
+Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated filer, an accele definitions of "large accelerated filer," "accelerated filer" and "smaller reporting co Large accelerated filer □ Accelerated filer ⊠ Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company □ Indicate by check mark whether the registrant is a shell company (as defined in R ule 12b-2 of the Exchange Act).
+Yes □ No 🗵 As of October 31, 2013, the registrant had 69,107,506 shares of common stock outstanding.